Ngari Burang Airport

 Ali Pulan Airport (Ngari Burang Airport) is a dual-use military-civilian airport in Burang County, Ngari Prefecture, Tibet Autonomous Region.

+History

+Construction of the airport was approved in April 2021.
+It is designed for 150,000 passengers and 600 tons of cargo annually.
+It is located in a strategic location along China's southwestern border at just 450 km from New Delhi.

+The airport opened on 27 December 2023.

+Location

 It is located at an elevation of 4250 m, 12 km from Burang Town.
-The airport is designed for 150,000 passengers and 600 tons of cargo annually.

-Construction of the airport was approved in April 2021.
-It is located in a strategic location along China's southwestern border at just 400 km from New Delhi.
-Ali Pulan Airport opened on 27 December 2023.